 Let it cool with the lid off for about 15 minutes at room temperature, then transfer to the refrigerator for at least 2 hours to firmly set.

-Once the cheese is cooled completely cover and store in the refrigerator in a sealed for up to a week.
+Once the cheese is cooled completely cover and store in the refrigerator in a sealed container for up to a week.

 - For a firmer cheese, leave out the tapioca starch from the recipe.